MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 Let's explore this screen:

 - The **Type** column specifies whether it's a single member, a group, or an application.
-At this point, Customer 360 supports only individual users but in the future it will also support groups and applications that will connect to Customer 360 via our APIs.
+At this point, Customer Insights supports only individual users but in the future it will also support groups and applications that will connect to Customer Insights via our APIs.
 - The Roles are specified under the **Roles** column
 - You can also look for a specific person by typing a name in the search field.
 - Lastly, you can sort the results by each of the columns